Visit Chicago in the summer or the fall.

 People in Chicago wait for those perfect days between hot and humid summers and relentlessly cold winters.
 Those in-between days make this friendly town even friendlier because it is hard to beat this iconic city when the sun is out and the breeze blows back the humidity.

 However, there is nothing predictable about Chicago weather in the spring and autumn months.
 Packing appropriately is essential.
 It might rain, it might snow, or you might get an 85-degree day.
 In many cases, you will wake up needing a winter coat, rain boots, and an umbrella, and downsize to a short-sleeve T-shirt by mid-afternoon.

 The sunniest part of the year in Chicago is the four-month period from mid-June to the end of October.
 The clearest days of the year are at the end of August, but even then, it is clear, mostly clear, or partly cloudy only 68 percent of the time.
 The rest of the year, the sky is overcast nearly 60 percent of the time.
 Overall, Chicago has only 189 sunny days per year, while the U.S. average is 205.

 May is the rainiest month of the year in Chicago, and the city sees 122 rainy days a year.
 October is the driest month.
 While there are numerous incidents of snow flurries in Chicago per year, the city averages 11 days a year in which at least one inch of snow accumulates.
 If you stay from the beginning of December to the beginning of March, you are likely to see some snow.

-Here are the weather conditions you should expect to see from January to December, with average highs and lows, precipitation, humidity, and wind speed as calculated at Midway International Airport:
+Here are the weather conditions you should expect to see from January to December, with average highs and lows, precipitation, and humidity as calculated at Midway International Airport:

 What You Should Pack for a Trip to Chicago, Illinois